Frequently Asked Questions

 The deadline for submission of applications to the Clinical Psychology Doctoral Program is 11:59pm, EST on December 1st.
 The application and all required credentials must be received by the graduate school by this deadline.
 The Clinical Program will not accept credentials submitted after the deadline.
 Incomplete applications will not be reviewed.

 WHAT CREDENTIALS AND PAPERWORK GO INTO THE APPLICATION?

 The online application is available in September and should be submitted as far in advance of the December 1st deadline as possible.
 Three letters of recommendation must be submitted online via a link the recommenders will receive.
-Official transcripts should be submitted directly from the attended institution.
+On the application, you will have the opportunity to upload an unofficial copy of your transcript.
+Please note you will be required to submit official transcripts if you accept our offer of admission.
 GRE scores must be submitted by ETS (the Boston University institution code is 3087).
 The GRE Subject Test is recommended, but not required.
 A personal statement and CV should be uploaded with your application.

 IS THERE A MINIMUM GRE SCORE OR GPA REQUIRED TO APPLY?

 No. All complete applications are reviewed by at least one faculty member regardless of your GPA or of how low or high you score on the GRE.

 CAN I APPLY TO THE PHD PROGRAM IF I HAVE NOT RECEIVED AN MA?

 Yes.
 All students enrolled in the clinical doctoral program will follow the same curriculum and will be expected to take 20 courses at Boston University whether or not they have received a master’s degree previously.
 Students without master’s degrees will earn a master’s en route to the doctorate.

 CAN I SCHEDULE AN INDIVIDUAL MEETING OR PHONE CONVERSATION WITH A FACULTY MEMBER?